 A National Housing Council to advise the Minister on changes needed to the National Housing Strategy

-A Review Panel of three members, appointed by and from the National Housing Council to hold participatory hearings into systemic issues referred by the Federal Housing Advocate.
+A Review Panel of three members, appointed by and from the National Housing Council, to hold participatory hearings into systemic issues referred by the Federal Housing Advocate.

 The NHSA was the result of years of civil society advocacy and urging from UN treaty bodies and successive Special Rapporteurs on the Right to Adequate Housing.
 The innovative mechanisms for access to justice are seen internationally as an important initiative that may be applied in other countries.
 These mechanisms address systemic issues that are often neglected when courts adjudicate individual claims.
-Since the legislation was adopted by parliament in 2019, however, the federal government has largely ignored it.
+Although the legislation was adopted by parliament in 2019, the federal government has largely ignored it.

 A Federal Housing Advocate was, after significant delay, appointed in February of 2022.
 There is a new opportunity to realize the potential of Canada’s historic commitment to the right to housing, including for children across Canada.
 The National Housing Council recently released a research report documenting the ways in which the current National Housing Strategy fails to improve housing conditions for those most in need, particularly low-income families and Indigenous households.
 Direction from the Committee on the Rights of the Child to clarify Canada’s obligations to ensure children’s right to housing and protection from being rendered homeless would be timely and important.